szorfein/learning-rails/README.md

     $ docker-compose run --rm learning-rails bash -c "bin/rails g scaffold contacts"
     $ docker-compose run --rm learning-rails bash -c "bin/rails g scaffold contacts title:string content:text"

+### Generate a namespaced controller
+To create for example a controller with only the `index` part, do it:

+    $ docker-compose run --rm learning-rails bash -c "bin/rails g controller admin/application index"

+Will generate a controller `app/controller/admin/application` with only the `index`.

 ### Create table